soswow/rawtohdri/README.md

    - Ensure you're in the virtual environment
    - Run `pip install -r requirements.txt` again

+4. If you're having issues with the fusion:
+   - Use `--debug-intermediate-results` to save intermediate files
+   - Check the weight maps to verify exposure weighting
+   - Inspect the scaled images to ensure proper exposure compensation

 ## Verification

 - Check the verbose output to see how images are grouped into stacks
 - Each stack's images should have similar capture times
 - The output EXR files should have a wide dynamic range
+- When using `--debug-intermediate-results`, inspect the intermediate files to verify the fusion process